 ‘The Borders - that should make a nice trip away for someone,’ said Cress.

 Cress said nothing but got up and started looking through her bag.

 ‘Oh no. No. You can't back out now,’ he said, arms open wide.

 ‘I really didn't think it would be so, well, so soon.’

 ‘But we've discussed it.
 Our sources say they plan to move this month so you have to get in, to find out who the agent is.’
-Fitz was marching back and forth now, his hat in one hand, while his other ran through his hair in tense.
+Fitz was marching back and forth now, his hat in one hand, while his other ran through his hair.
 ‘We’ll take it from there and find out what exactly they're planning.
 But we need a name.’

 ‘Who are ‘they’, anyway?’
 Cress asked with a frown.

 ‘You're the best hope.
-How many young women were in Paris at the Peace Conference who also know their way round Scotland?’
+How many young women were in Paris at the Peace Conference who also know their way around Scotland?’

-‘I was only on the margins, Fitz.
-I was running around delivering messages.
+‘I don’t see what that has to do with it.
+I was only on the margins, Fitz - just running around delivering messages with other Girl Guides.
 That's all.
 I can't believe I'm the only suitable person.’

 ‘Those are the orders I've been given.’